Collage of Pennsylvania Military College cadets and archived yearbooks documenting student life and traditions

 Richard L. Clark ’68: Courage Under Heavy Attack

-1st Infantry Brigade, 5th Infantry Division (Mechanized), USARV
+Army Commendation Medal with Valor1st Infantry Brigade, 5th Infantry Division (Mechanized), USARV

 Army Commendation Medal w/V for heroism when his platoon was attacked by a well-equipped and determined company of North Vietnamese regulars.
 Lt.
 Clark directed retaliatory fire to each member of his platoon and then, under heavy fire, attempted to recover the body of a mortally wounded armored personnel driver.
 His courageous efforts kept casualties low and were a significant contribution to the defeat of the enemy.

-Share link - http://pmc.widener.edu/pmc/legacies/cadets/richard-l-clark-68-courage-under-heavy-attack
+Share Link: http://pmc.widener.edu/pmc/legacies/cadets/richard-l-clark-68-courage-under-heavy-attack

 William G.Pfeifle